timmyb824/timothybryantjr.com/grav/user/pages/01.blog/overcomplicate-alert-flow/item.md

 So, I did what anyone does nowadays: I asked AI.

 One of the ideas it pitched caught my attention—using RabbitMQ as a central hub for all my alerts.
 Currently, each tool in my homelab sends notifications to the providers I specify.
-[Uptime-Kuma](https://github.com/louislam/uptime-kuma) posts to Mattermost and [Ntfy](https://ntfy.sh), while [Netalerx](https://netalerx.com) posts only to Ntfy.
+[Uptime-Kuma](https://github.com/louislam/uptime-kuma) posts to [Mattermost](https://mattermost.com) and [Ntfy](https://ntfy.sh), while [Netalerx](https://netalerx.com) posts only to Ntfy.
 AI's suggestion was to have all these tools send their alerts to RabbitMQ, which would then dispatch them to the appropriate destinations, mainly Ntfy.

 Initially, I thought, "Great, I'll just have Rabbit send the alerts, and that will simplify things."
 But that’s obviously not how RabbitMQ, or many pub-sub tools like it—work.
 You need a service to pick up messages from the queue.
 AI suggested building my own service for this purpose.

 I thought: "Okay, so deploy RabbitMQ and build a service.
 That’s a decent challenge."

 But then I hit another snag.
 Most of these tools can’t post directly to RabbitMQ due to protocol limitations.
 I’d need something sitting in front of RabbitMQ to handle this.
-AI suggested building another service for this purpose.
+AI suggested building yet another service for this.
 At this point, I started questioning the entire plan, but I decided to give it a go anyway.

 ### Step 1: Deploying RabbitMQ